CyclotomicFields/cyclotomic/README.md

 benchmarks for the antic library for number fields (among other things).

-To compile the benchmark:
+To compile the antic benchmark:

 ```sh
 $ cd benchmarks/antic
 $ make
 ```

-(assuming you have the e-antic and flint libraries installed (TODO: maybe some guidance on how to install those))
+(assuming you have the antic and flint libraries installed (TODO: maybe some guidance on how to install those))

 To run, specify the order of the cyclotomic field and the number of